foam-framework/foam2/tutorial/phonecat/3c-UI.md

 ---
 layout: tutorial-phonecat
-permalink: /tutorial/phonecat/4-UI/
+permalink: /tutorial/phonecat/3c-UI/
-tutorial: 4
+tutorial: 3c
 ---
+# **Part III - Applied Learning c.
+User Interface**

-A view is responsible for presenting some data to the user.
-This might be a single object, or a collection.
+A view is responsible for presenting specific data to the user.
+An example of this kind of data would be a single object or a collection.

-In FOAM, a `view` needs to present some UI components, by calling a template method called `initE()` in the U2 library.
-The U2 library provides a variety of views, such as `DetailView`, `TableView`, `ImageView`, etc. These views extend `Element`, which is a virtual-DOM element that serves as the root model for all U2 UI components.
+In FOAM, a `view` needs to present a UI component by defining a template method `initE()` in the U2 library.
+The U2 library provides a variety of views, such as `DetailView`, `TableView`, `ImageView`, etc. These views extend `Element` which is a virtual-DOM element that serves as the root model for all U2 UI components.

-## UI Library
+## **UI Library**

 FOAM’s U2 syntax provides methods for adding and interacting with UI components, including:

 {% raw %}
-- `start()` ecreates an element and adds it as a child.
+- `start()` creates an element and adds it as a child.
 - `end()` terminates a `start()`.
 - `add(args)` adds UI components to this element.
 - `addClass(cls)` specifies a CSS class to this element.